SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Focus 'Second Australian Imperial Force' does not increase permitted conscription level

 #### Czechoslovakia
- - Can no longer federalize or beg Moscow for halp with Peace for Our Time enabled
+ - Can no longer federalize or beg Moscow for halp with Peace for our Time enabled

 #### Japan
- - Occupy Siam now grants compliance on former French Indochina as well
+ - Focus 'Occupy Siam' now grants compliance on former French Indochina as well
  - Focus 'Remove the Weeds from the Crop' no longer penalizes stability
  - Focus 'Empower the Shogun' no longer penalizes stability or adds war support
  - Focus 'Politicize the Education System' no longer penalizes stability or adds war support